lotus-NLS/Jaguar/_documentation/code_rulebook.md

-# TODO: Code rulebook as md, can link other md also
-# TODO: Top level readme

 I: Functions
 -> All function arguments must be type hinted
 -> All functions must be type labeled.
 If they return nothing they must be labeled with None